-Creating business process based benchmarks requires unconstrained data at a highly disaggregate level, far below the level of account balances that are used in most analytic procedures today, such as ratio analysis or comparisons with prior year financials.
+One of the hypotheses driving this research is that making use of the transaction level data one can design expectation models for analytical procedures which have an unprecedented degree of correspondence to underlying business processes.
+Creating business process based benchmarks requires data at a highly disaggregated level, far below the level of account balances that are used in most analytical procedures today, such as ratio or trend analysis.
 Testing the content of a firm's data flow against such benchmarks focuses on examining both exceptional transactions and exceptional outcomes of expected transactions.
-Ideally CA software will continuously and automatically monitor company transactions, comparing their generic characteristics to observed/expected benchmarks, thus identifying anomalous situations.
+Ideally, CA software will continuously and automatically monitor company transactions, comparing their generic characteristics to observed/expected benchmarks, thus identifying anomalous situations.
 When significant discrepancies occur, alarms will be triggered and routed to the appropriate stakeholders.

-The objective of this project then is to explore the benefits of using business process based analytic procedures to create a system of continuous data level auditing.
+The objective of this project is to explore the benefits of using business process based analytical procedures to create a system of continuous data level auditing.